ICI3D/DAIDD/participants/index.md

 subtitle: DAIDD 2025 Participants
 ---

-The participant list will be made available at the start of the Clinic,
+The participant list will be made available at the start of the Clinic.